Teaching Toddlers And Young Kids To Skate

 Once they are comfortable walking in shoes, you can teach them how to stand up and balance properly before transitioning into actual ice skating or roller skating.

-When it comes time for putting on skates, invest in a good pair that fit well and offer good ankle support - like these ones from Xino Sports - this will help give your tot more stability when they’re learning.
+When it comes time for putting on skates, invest in a good pair that fit well and offer good ankle support - like these adjustable roller skates from Xino Sports - this will help give your tot more stability when they’re learning.

 Additionally, ensure you have plenty of padding (e.g., helmet, knee and elbow pads, etc.) to help protect against falls.